jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 - Verify if the Energy Sockets have the "Local API" setting enabled
 - Restart the Energy Sockets (unplug and plug them back in)
 - Restart the Homebridge plugin and/or server
 - If none of the above help, there probably is an issue with Multicast DNS in your network.
 Check your network settings and/or router settings to enable Multicast DNS.
+Or use the Energy Sockets config option for the plugin to manually add your Energy Sockets by using the IP address.